jpmoo/anvil/ChatBot/README.md

 - The app uses the Vast.ai API key from the parent app's `app_config.json` (for future features)
 - SSH authentication uses the SSH key from parent app config or default locations
-- The app assumes vLLM is already running - it only prepares the model files, not the vLLM service itself
+- The app automatically starts and manages the FastAPI inference server via supervisor
+- The inference server uses PEFT (Parameter-Efficient Fine-Tuning) to load adapters on top of the base model
+- Models are loaded on server startup - first startup may take several minutes for large models